Data-Science-Big-Data-Research-Lab/MetaGen/docs/source/use_cases.rst

     * domain: Domain: The domain of possible solutions.
     * fitness: Callable[[Solution], float]: A function that calculates the fitness of a solution.
     * search_space_size: int = 30: The number of potential solutions to generate.
-    * iterations: int = 20: The number of search iterations to perform.
+    * n_iterations: int = 20: The number of search iterations to perform.
     * alteration_limit: float = 0.1: The alteration applied to every `Solution` to generate the neighbors.
     * initial_temp: float = 50.0: The initial temperature for the simulated annealing.
     * cooling_rate: float = 0.99: Meassures the speed of the cooling procedure.